vamseekakani/node-app/README.md

 5. Power Shell Script
 6. FireFox or Chrome

+Scripts: Refer "Src" folder
+To Run the Code: Copy the Scripts into Local folder.
+        from gitbash $ ./node_modules/.bin/wdio

 Steps:
 1. Create package.json file and install necessary npm packages required for preparation